TypingDNA/TypingDNARecorder-iOS/README.md

 It does so by recording timings based on keydown and keyup events, but also motion data related to the typing behavior (accelerometer, gyroscope, orientation).
 Recording motion data is specific for the mobile recorder and does not apply for the JavaScript desktop recorder.

-> **Note**​: The iOS version does not get the keydown events triggered through the events notification system, rather it uses some workarounds to capture them.
+> **Note**: The iOS version does not get the keydown events triggered through the events notification system, rather it adds listeners on each input you want to target for these events.
 Also, the recording might not work properly if emojis are used.

 ## Overview